tyqiangz/Final-Year-Project/README.md

 A research on optimising binary QC-MDPC codes for use in the McEliece cryptosystem for my Bachelor's Thesis at the National University of Singapore, Department of Mathematics.
 <br>
 **Currently working on**:
+1. Analysing the Markov Chain used to model the bit-flipping algorithm used in the cryptosystem detail in titled "On the Decoding Failure Rate of QC-MDPC" by Nicolas Sendrier and Valentin Vasseur.
+2. Learning how the notion of trapping sets can be used to explain why certain subgraphs of the Tanner graph of a parity-check matrix adversely affects the decoding process.

 **Algorithms available**
 - [x] Algorithms for matrix operations on circulant matrices